-a.
-The grounds in which the student can lodge for an appeal:
+1. The grounds in which the students can lodge for an appeal are:

-- is that the student believes that the decision on examination misconduct is inconsistent with the policy, or there was a denial of natural justice, or the penalty is excessive, or there are new pieces of evidence that were not available at the time of decision.
+(c) that the student believes that the decision on examination misconduct is inconsistent with the policy, or there is a denial of natural justice, or the penalty is excessive, or there is new evidence that was not available at the time of decision.

-b.
-While the following are not acceptable as grounds for an appeal:
+2. The following are not accepted as grounds for an appeal:

-- the student’s belief that the result does not commensurate with their effort;
+(b) The student’s believes that the result does not commensurate with his effort;

-c.
-Students can only appeal on the results within 14 working days after the date of release.
+3. Students can only appeal on the assessment results within fourteen (14) working days from the date of release.

-d.
-Decisions on the appeal will be communicated to the students within 14 working days after the date of lodging the appeal.
+4. Decisions on the appeal will be communicated to the students within fourteen (14) working days from the date of lodging the appeal.